-As part of the Randell Cottage writing programme, the next writer in Residence, Amaury da Cunha, will spend 5 months in Aotearoa from January until June 2020.
+As part of the Randell Cottage writing programme, Amaury da Cunha has spent 5 months in Aotearoa between January to June 2020.

 The year 2015 saw the publication of his first collection of love stories around the concept of the ‘photographic image’, Fond de l’œil, at Rouergue, as well as a third monographic book, Incidences, published by Filigranes.